timothyreavis/automatic-youtube-sync/README.md

-# automatic-youtube-sync
+# Automatic Youtube Embed and Sync
-A Wordpress plugin to embed live videos with a shortcode and playlist videos in a TablePress table
+A Wordpress plugin to embed live videos with a shortcode and playlist videos in a TablePress table.